swiesend/scala-aes-cbc/README.md

 You can export a jar or even a fat jar (with all dependencies included) of the project to use it as library.

-For building a jar review:
+Deploying a jar:

     sbt package

-For building a fat jar review [sbt-assembly](https://github.com/sbt/sbt-assembly):
+For building a fat jar do:

     sbt assembly

+>  Review [sbt-assembly](https://github.com/sbt/sbt-assembly) for further information, if this should fail.

 # Develop